Blog / Beginner's handbook / Free Images for Print-on-Demand: 15+ Amazing Resources

 If an image has a copyright, you may still be able to use it under fair use terms.
 Keep in mind that even for public domain images, trademark or privacy rights may apply, so always check your source.
 Plus, public domain images can have different types of licenses with varying usage rights.
 For almost limitless freedom of use, check for a CC0 license.

 Public domain images that an artist purposefully places in the public domain have what is called a CC0 license (CC0 1.0 Universal, Creative Commons Zero license), also known as a Public Domain Dedication.
-This means the images have no known copyright, trademark, or privacy rights, and you’re free to use them without any permission from the artist.
-In other words, you can knock yourself out!
+With a CC0 license, you can use the images freely for any purpose—personal or commercial—without needing permission from the artist.
+This means no copyright, trademark, or privacy restrictions.

 Keep in mind: even if an image has a CC0 license, it may still belong to the site providing them.
 This means that you’re not allowed to resell or distribute the images themselves without placing them on a product.
 But you can freely use them to create designs, logos, and prints for personal or commercial purposes.